LucyMaude/alarm-plus-clock/README.md

-simple site that lets you set an alarm based on time or a stop watch.
-Built using HTML, JS, CSS.
+Simple site that lets you set an alarm based on time or a timer.
+Built using HTML, JS, CSS, Angular, Bootstrap.